troldal/OpenXLSX/README.md

 * color support: only rgb via XLColor (XLColor::hex()) is supported at this stage.
 In particular, no color themes are supported

 ### July 2024 - to-do list:
-- update xl/styles.xml arrays "count" attribute when saving
-- completion of style support as much as is reasonable (not color themes, most likely)
+- completion of style support as much as is reasonable (not color themes, most likely) per known documentation of xl/styles.xml
-- format support for XLRows: <row> attributes s (same as cell attribute) and customFormat (=true/false)
-  - it appears that XLRow style is used to overwrite existing cell formats, and then for whenever a new cell is created
-  - -> could support the same in OpenXLSX - possibly also for columns
+- XLStyles ::create functions: implement good default style properties for all styles
 - TBD: permit setting a format reference for shared strings
+- TBD: should a row format be used by OpenXLSX as default for new cells created in that row?
+- TBD: should a column format be used by OpenXLSX as default for new cells created in that column, when they do not have an applied row style?

 ## May 2024 Update